Noncommutative Chern-Simons theory on the quantum 3-sphere $S^3_\theta$: Abstract

 \section{Abstract}

-We consider the $\theta$-deformed quantum three sphere $S^3_\theta$ and study its Chern--Simons theory from a spectral point of view.
+We consider the $\theta$-deformed quantum 3-sphere $S^3_\theta$ and study its Chern--Simons theory from a spectral point of view.
 We first construct a spectral triple on $S^3_\theta$ as a generalization of the Dirac geometry on $S^3 $.
-Since the choice of Dirac operator is not unique, we give two more natural spectral triples on $S^3_\theta$ related to the standard round metric.
-We then compute the Chern--Simons action with respect to the three spectral triples, it turns out that it is not a topological invariant, that is, it depends on the choice of Dirac operator.
-Finally, we compute the partition function of the quantum Chern--Simons field theory with respect to the generalized Dirac geometry on $S^3_\theta$.
+Since the choice of Dirac operator is not unique, we give two more natural spectral triples on $S^3_\theta$ related to the round metric.
+We then compute the Chern--Simons action with respect to these three spectral triples, it turns out that it is not a topological invariant, that is, it depends on the choice of Dirac operators.